Access Control

 An element refers to either a user, a process, or a function.
 It means that even if an element is compromised (and must be paranoid and assume that is possible), the scope of damage will be limited.
 Some examples of the principle in action are:

-• You have the right to kill processes, but only your own.
-If intruders gains your identity, they will not be able to destroy processes throughout the system.
+You have the right to kill processes, but only your own.
+Even if intruders gain your identity, they will not be able to destroy processes throughout the system.

 Some examples that violate the principle are:

-• A ping program runs as setuid to root since it needs to access raw sockets.
+A ping program runs as setuid to root since it needs to access raw sockets.
 Because of this, if it is compromised, a user can do anything on the system.
+All it needs is access to a raw socket.
+Instead, it gets full administrative control of the entire system.

 Privilege separation